I enjoy writing about society, politics, history, and sports—and whatever else interests me.

 Arguably the greatest hitter to play the game, Ruth revolutionized baseball.
 When the decade started, baseball was a game of speed and strategy.
 Teams would use stolen bases, walks, and sacrifices to eke out one or two runs an inning.
 By the time the decade was over, the home run was king!
 This was due to Ruth’s immense power and presence.
 The game has not been the same since.

 One can argue that Ruth is not the greatest hitter ever.
 Guys with names like Williams, Musial, Mays, Mantle, Aaron, Bonds and others may have had more natural talent, and they may have broken many of Babe's hitting records.
 But they all had one thing in common: They played in the game Ruth invented.

 But one thing that cannot be argued, statistically he was the greatest hitter of his era.
 The competition is not even close.
-Leaving out the partial seasons of 1914–1917 and 1935.
-Ruth’s numbers are phenomenal.
-In those 17 seasons, he averaged 41 home runs, 130 RBI and hit .345.
-Between 1918 and 1933 he led the American League in home runs 11 times.
-In six of those seasons he hit twice as many homers as the player who finished 2nd! (in 1927, he hit 60, teammate Lou Gehrig hit 47.
-Another teammate, Tony Lazzari was third with only 18).
+Leaving out the partial seasons of 1914–1917 and 1935, Ruth’s numbers are phenomenal.
+In those 17 seasons, he averaged 41 home runs, 130 RBI, and hit .345.
+Between 1918 and 1933, he led the American League in home runs 11 times.
+In six of those seasons, he hit twice as many homers as the player who finished second!
+(In 1927, he hit 60, and teammate Lou Gehrig hit 47.
+Another teammate, Tony Lazzari, was third with only 18.)